Connection shouldn’t cost you your identity.

 You’re in a relationship, or you’ve been in several, and something keeps feeling off.
-Maybe you give everything and still feel like it’s never quite enough.
+Maybe you give everything and still feel like it’s never enough.
 You find yourself putting your needs away and adjusting to keep someone close.
-Saying what you actually need feels risky, so you don’t.
-Or you say it, and it comes out as an argument instead of a conversation.
+You are scared to say what you actually need and feel, so you don’t, or you say it, and it comes out as an argument instead of a conversation.

 You want real connection, you’re probably just not sure how to have it without it costing you something.